Betsabeh/Python_codes-tutorial-/machine_learning_cl/readme.txt

-This repository contains the Python codes related to machine learning classification tasks.
+This repository contains the Python codes and resources related to machine learning tasks, like classification, and regression.